-We are located on the third floor of Central Hall.
+We are located on the second floor of Central Hall.
 Besides instructor offices, we have two main resource centers: the main office and the William Decker Writing Studio.

-Located in Central Hall 261, the main office is open Monday through Friday from 8 a.m. to 5 p.m.
+Located in Central Hall 261, the main office is open Monday through Friday from 8 a.m. to 4:30 p.m.
 Summer office hours are Monday through Thursday, from 8:30 a.m to 1:30 p.m..
-Office Coordinator Joanna Steinman or a student receptionist can assist you with planning your major path, coordinating with instructors, and finding answers to any administrative questions you might have.
+Division Assistant Joanna Steinman or a student receptionist can assist you with planning your major path, coordinating with instructors, and finding answers to any administrative questions you might have.
 They always have a healthy supply of major applications, Academic Advising Plans, up-to-date lists of current courses, and information on faculty office hours and teaching schedules.
-The Program hires work-study students as assistants in the office and as staff in the Decker Writing Studio.
+The Program hires work-study students as assistants in the office.
 Check the job listings board on the SOU Career Development Services site at www.sou.edu/studentemployment and keep your eyes open for postings on the bulletin board outside the English and Writing office.
 Feel free to stop by the office or call (541) 552-6181.

 We designed this website to answer many questions about earning an English and Writing degree.
 In addition to information about our program, we dedicate pages of this site to resource links we believe will prove useful for academic studies or career planning, as well as a calendar of enriching humanities-related events.
 With all aspects of writing and literature left open for exploration, we hope entering students will quickly focus and engage the challenges our English and Writing Program offers.